Army Strongmen Showcase Athleticism at National Championships

 |0

-This work, Army Strongmen Showcase Athleticism at National Championships, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Strongmen Showcase Athleticism at National Championships, by SFC Scott Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.